PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 complete shape result without changing the guarded sort or following Concat- axis owner boundary.

+The final Concat-axis owner is counter-complete and has no cleanup-only path;
+the adjacent stale-binary owner always prunes unused tensors.
+Characterization therefore requires a stable Concat-axis shape result followed by stale-binary tensor-delta accounting and its stable shape result.
+Both rewrite-only guards, sorts, and the progress boundary remain fixed.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct